 These sensations are all reminders that many of our organs have had to move and stretch to accommodate our precious child growing inside of us.

-Wearing a wrap that compresses your waist, will encourage those rogue organs return to their original size and position, ultimately helping you to regain your shape and hasten your postpartum recovery.
+Wearing a wrap that compresses your mid-sectiion will encourage those displaced organs to return to their original size and position, ultimately helping you to regain your shape and quicken your postpartum recovery.

 Benefits of Postpartum Belly Wrapping